Kid Elberfeld: Player profile

-Despite 458 errors at the shortstop position, Elberfeld had great range in his early years.
-In 1901, he made 332 putouts and had a range factor rating of 6.14 – 87 points higher than the league average for shortstops.
-He also recorded a career-best 459 assists at shortstop the following season with the Tigers.
-Elberfeld collected 12 assists in a single game in 1901.
-As injuries and age slowed him down, Elberfeld's range was more limited later in his career.
+Despite 458 errors at shortstop, Elberfeld had great range in his early years.
+In 1901, he made 332 putouts and had a range factor rating of 6.14 – 80 basis points higher than the league average for shortstops.
+He recorded a career-best 459 assists at shortstop the following season with the Tigers.
+Elberfeld collected 11 assists in a game on September 2, 1901.
+As injuries and age slowed him down, Elberfeld's range became more limited later in his career.

 Minor league manager and retirement

 Elberfeld remained active in major and minor league baseball for 30 years.
 From 1915 to 1917, Elberfeld managed the Chattanooga Lookouts, then went on to the Little Rock Travelers, where he managed for several years, winning a pennant in 1920.
 While managing the Travelers, Elberfed met a 14-year-old Travis Jackson.
-Elberfeld observed Jackson in an impromtu workout, and later signed Jackson to his first professional contract.
+Elberfeld observed Jackson in an impromptu workout and later signed Jackson to his first professional contract.

 Early in his baseball career, Elberfeld bought an apple orchard on Signal Mountain, near Chattanooga.
 Elberfeld built his home and raised a family of five daughters and a son on Signal Mountain.
 His daughters formed a basketball team that played as "The Elberfeld Girls" and appeared on many Southern programs for several years.
 Elberfeld lived at his Signal Mountain home until his death in 1944.